Wednesday, November 1, 2017

 The claim is being made concerning “firstborn” in Colossians 1:15 that God placed Jesus (Yeshua) as firstborn, and as his firstborn (of mankind) FROM DEATH …. to eternal life: The firstfruits of the NEW CREATION of mankind who will live here on the earth as KING reigning for God (YHWH) the Most High and Father and God of ALL men on earth.
 This appears to be similar to both Unitarian and some Oneness claims.
 This claim usually carries the belief that Jesus is still to this day a human being, that Jesus was raised in his human body, similar to the claims of trinitarians, thereby canceling out the ransom sacrifice of Jesus.

 We first will say that simple common usage of the word firstborn, when speaking of being the firstborn of a living group of creatures, all through the scriptures show that “firstborn” is never used to designate one who is not brought forth into existence, as trinitarians claim.
 The very term “firstborn” therefore, means one who is first to be brought forth into existence of the group being designated.
 One might argue that the rights of the firstborn may be given to another, but this still does not mean that the person who receives the right of firstborn was never brought forth into existence.
 However, if this was the meaning of “firstborn” as applied to Jesus in Colossians 1:15, one might wonder “who” was the original “firstborn” from whom Jesus received the right of firstborn.
-Nevertheless, in no wise does “firstborn” in the Bible ever used to refer to one who was not brought forth into existence.
-Indeed, the idea that firstborn as applied to Jesus in Colossians 1:15 has to be imagined, assumed, added to, and read into what the scripture actually says.
+Nevertheless, in no wise does “firstborn” in the Bible ever refer to one who was not brought forth into existence.
+Indeed, the idea that firstborn as applied to Jesus in Colossians 1:15 means something else has to be imagined, assumed, added to, and read into what the scripture actually says.

-Nevertheless, if we assume that "firstborn" in Colossians 1:15 is not referring to the firstborn of the creation of all life, but only of the human “new creation,,” and that this new creation will live here on earth, this would seem to exclude the invisible dominion of the angels from being in that creation.
-However, Colossians 1:16 refers to dominions visible and invisible, in heaven and one earth.
+Nevertheless, if we assume that "firstborn" in Colossians 1:15 is not referring to the firstborn of the creation of all life, but only of the human “new creation,” and that this new creation will live here on earth, this would seem to exclude the invisible dominion of the angels from being in that creation.
+However, Colossians 1:16 refers to dominions visible and invisible, in heaven and on earth.

 We believe that Jesus was begotten/born/brought forth three times.